intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

   If you encounter network issues while installing IPEX, refer to `this guide <https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html#install-bigdl-llm-from-wheel>`_ for troubleshooting advice.
 ```

-You can verfy if bigdl-llm is successfully by simply importing a few classes from the library.
+You can verfy if bigdl-llm is successfully by simply running a few lines of code:

 * Step 1: Open the **Anaconda Prompt** and activate the Python environment `llm` you previously created:
    ```cmd